 7. Garcinia indica and cambogia are the only known source of HCA.
 For this reason it is known that kokum has been deemed to have weight loss capacities.
-If you would like to know other Raw Foods for weight loss, please look here.

 8. The berry is also rich in the life-enhancing antioxidant Xanthone, which is proven to battle depression, kill bacteria, and fight free radicals.

 9. Researchers have found that those individuals producing low levels of serotonin in the brain have a greater chance of experiencing anxiety or depressed mood.